shenjiayu/accedo_code_test/README.md

     * Basic Error Handlings, using the interceptor of axios to handle all responses from server
     * Persistent storage of watched items in localstorage
     * Some basic unit tests
+* Extra Features
+    * History list clear button
+* Features not implemented
+    * Image Caching, I tried to cache the image by converting the image loaded from the server, convert it to base64 data and store it into localstorage, but it keeps throwing CORS error.
+Due to the time constraint, I didn't implement this feature.

+# Known Bugs
+1. I have noticed that the cover image for each movie is randomly generated rather than a unchanged image, so the image is not showing correctly for the right movie in the history section.
+2. The url of each movie is the same, so the video src is not changed every time a new movie container is clicked.

+Be sure to let me know if there're any more bugs when you are reviewing this test